alimfeld/soundmark/README.md

 1. Install Node.js
 2. Clone this repository
-3. Run the following command: node server.js YOUR_MAPS_API_KEY
+3. Run the following command: node server.js "YOUR_MAPS_API_KEY"
 4. Visit http://localhost:8080 in your Browser

 ## Use

-To use soundmarks on your site you have to host the HTML/CSS/JS code and the soundmarks.json file on your HTTP server (e.g. Apache).
+To use soundmarks on your site you have to host the HTML/CSS/JS (index.html) code and the soundmarks.json file on your HTTP server (e.g. Apache).

+Make sure to replace the MAPS_API_KEY placeholder in index.html with your actual API key for Google Maps.

 ## Browser compatibility